BDF(LEGAL) - BOARD INTERNAL ORGANIZATION: CITIZEN ADVISORY COMMITTEES

 - The policies adopted to ensure that elementary school, middle school, and junior high school students engage in at least the amount and level of physical activity required by Education Code 28.002(l) [see EHAB and EHAC];

 - The number of times during the preceding year the SHAC has met;

-- Whether the district has adopted and enforces policies to ensure compliance with the Texas Education Agency's vending machine and food service guidelines for restricting student access to vending machines;
+- Whether the district has adopted and enforces policies to ensure that district campuses comply with the Texas Education Agency's vending machine and food service guidelines for restricting student access to vending machines;

-- Whether the district has adopted and enforces policies and procedures that prescribe penalties for the use of e‑cigarettes, as defined at Education Code 38.006, and tobacco products by students and others on school campuses or at school-sponsored or school-related activities [see DH and GKA]; and
+- Whether the district has adopted and enforces policies and procedures that prescribe penalties for the use of e‑cigarettes, as defined by Education Code 38.006, and tobacco products by students and others on school campuses or at school-sponsored or school-related activities [see DH and GKA];

-- Notice to parents that they can request in writing their child's physical fitness assessment results at the end of the school year [see FFAA].
+- Notice to parents that they can request in writing their child's physical fitness assessment results at the end of the school year [see FFAA]; and

 Education Code 28.004(k)